All Episodes

 Sarah Sanders told Fox News last night as ongoing partial federal government shutdown over money for the border wall is less than two days away from becoming the longest in our nation's history.

-By the way, good things happened when Newt Gingrich had a shutdown fight with Bill Clinton.
+By the way, good things happened when Newt Gingrich had a shutdown and fight with Bill Clinton.

 Anyway, the White House has directed the Corps of Engineers to examine the February 2018 emergency supplemental budget, which included disaster relief for California, Florida, Texas, Puerto Rico, among other states, to see what unspent funds could then be used to use for the border wall.

-Well, if you're gonna do it, let's get the whole thing done and let's do it right.
+Well, if you're going to do it, let's get the whole thing done and let's do it right.

-The numbers I found from the CDC are interesting because we had been citing three hundred deaths in America a week as the number, but the the Center for Disease Control, CDC.gov has different numbers about drug overdose deaths.
+The numbers I found from the CDC are interesting because we had been citing 300 deaths in America a week as the number, but the Center for Disease Control, CDC.gov, has different numbers about drug overdose deaths.

 And from 1999 to 2017, more than 700,000 people have died from a drug overdose.